Copper Beech - Fagus sylvatica 'Atropunicea'

 2. Copper Beech - Morton Arboretum acc.
 304-56-1 & 557-62-1 photos by Bruce Marlin

 There are about 900 species in this family worldwide, about 65 trees and 10 shrubs of which are native to North America.
-The Oak genus, Quercus, includes some of our most important hardwoods, and are among some of the most-recognized trees.
+Native to the northern hemisphere, the oak genus Quercus contains about 600 species, including both deciduous and evergreen species.